PMS61/COC_website/README.md

 # COC Landing Page

-A modern landing page for CoC VJTI (Community of Coders) built with Next.js, TypeScript, and Tailwind CSS.
+A modern landing page for COC (Community of Coders) built with Next.js, TypeScript, and Tailwind CSS.

 ## 🚀 Quick Start